makersall/toolkit/pages/70-civic/10-why.md

 Imagine a future in which robots and AI, augmented and virtual reality, digital fabrication, wearables, and other emerging technologies have become ubiquitous.
 Because we've implemented the strategies described in Part 1 and Part 2, many people in every community are now working in emerging tech, developing designs for digitally fabricating sneakers or creating robot "recipes" for painting a home's interior.
 In this new economy, the answers to questions about how emerging tech markets should be structured could have a deep and profound impact on which communities and individuals prosper.

 Today, only a handful of people have a say in answering questions like these.
 Equally importantly, few people understand the issues well enough to meaningfully have a say.
-This is particularly a problem given that many of these decisions won't get made in public by politicians, they'll be made behind the scenes by people in the tech world as they create standards, informal norms, etc.
+This is particularly a problem given that many of these decisions won't get made in public by politicians; they'll be made behind the scenes by people in the tech world as they create standards, informal norms, etc.

 If we want more than a handful of people to shape the rules of the emerging tech road, we must ensure that as many people as possible in every community learn not only the technical skills but also the civic skills needed to truly participate.
 In Part 3, we will draw lessons from Citizenship Schools' experience teaching civic engagement, explore the implications of these lessons for emerging tech civic training, and provide a brief overview of some of the economic questions emerging tech will raise in the coming years.